 This is the starting point of some correctives to the initial version of securitization theory that have been put forward by securitization scholars.
 Rather than attempting to single out the most significant audience, some advocate focusing on practices.
-They argue that securitizing moves are entrenched in daily micro-practices and technological devices.191 Others claim that bureaucratic games conceal securitizing moves from the view of the general public.192 In this sense, securitizing games happen in the backstage.193 Echoing a practice-oriented approach to securitization, a new strand is emerging around risk analysis.
+They argue that securitizing moves are entrenched in daily micro-practices and technological devices.
+Others claim that bureaucratic games conceal securitizing moves from the view of the general public.
+Others entre to securitize games happen in the backstage.
+Sechoing a practice-oriented approach to securitization, a new strand is emerging around risk analysis.
 Here, however, the challenge will be to determine the extent to which the theoretical rationales of risk and securitization are complementary, incommensurable or mutually substitutable.
 In other words, is risk an important factor for explaining how securitization might evolve or for specifying the boundaries of the applicability of securitization theory?
-The scholarly debate on the relationship between risk, security and securitization is intense and characterized by significantly different viewpoints.194 The conclusions that it reaches may have an important impact on the development of studies of securitization in future.
+The scholarly debate on the relationship between risk, security and securitization is intense and characterized by significantly different viewpoints.
+Here conclusions that it reaches may have an important impact on the development of studies of securitization in future.